 The story centers on burlesque dancer Liz Danby—young, tough, beautiful, and carny to the core.
 When her swindler boyfriend cuts a vengeful townie and leaves her holding the bloody switchblade, she's forced to flee the pursuing sheriff while clad in only a g-string.
 Stranded in a rainstorm in nowheresville and starting from nothing, she manages to find clothes, a bus east, a Nebraska carnival town, and a new stripping job.
 Something else that's new is the hulking Swedish boxer Lars who she falls for in a big way.
 The two of them get together, sparks fly, and they plan to make a future together, but the violence and treachery of carny life presents obstacles, and of course there's that old boyfriend, also on the run, who'll never let Liz go.
 When he finally reappears it's in the midst of multiple subplots of clashing carny tension, and his presence is the spark that's liable to set the tinder ablaze.

 Val Munroe, who was in reality an author named Frank Castle, will never be mistaken for a top talent, but his descriptive abilities are more than adequate to the task of detailing hard knock carny life, with its ballyhoos, hot kooch shows, and brutal cash boxing matches.
 He explains some terminology, but often doesn't bother, and just plows ahead concerning Clems and clems (upper and lower case), blow-offs, 10-in-1s, tips (not money), and more.
 But the real value of his writing is in the swiftness and conciseness of his story, and how effectively he portrays his protagonist Liz.
 You know what else is a real value?
 We were lucky enough to buy this back when it was cheap.
 We checked today and some joker is trying to sell it for $105.
 Talk about carnivals separating suckers from their money.
 It's a fun book, and it even has a couple of photos inside, but a hundred bucks?
-Neither the story nor the Gross cover give it that level of value, in our opinion.
-But if you happen to see it for twenty?
+No. But if you happen to see it for twenty?
 Jump at it.